echasnovski/comperank/README.md

 Iterative ratings represent the general approach to ratings with iterative nature.
 It needs custom rating function and initial player ratings to perform iterative ratings computation.
 Rating function should accept four arguments: `rating1` (scalar rating of the first player before the game), `score1` (his score), `rating2` and `score2` for the data about second player's performance.
 It should return a numeric vector of length 2 with elements respectively representing ratings of players after the game.

-All functions assume that the order of the games is supplied with order of values in column `game` (if present) or is defined by the row order.
+All functions assume that the order in which games were played is identical to order of values in column `game` (if present) or is defined by the row order.

 Arguably, the most useful function is `add_iterative_ratings()`, which adds to `widecr` format of competition results information about game ratings before and after the game.